tkokhing/OneHeart/README.md

 > https://cloud.ibm.com/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v2#ibp-console-smart-contracts-v2

-**Proof Of Concept**
+## Proof Of Concept

 With the above, I had successful built, tested and proven a working prototype blockchain which our team presented on 22 July 2021.
-We were thrilled to be the only team, out of six, that had developed a working blockchain architecture.
+We were thrilled to be the _**only team**_, out of six, that had developed a working blockchain architecture.
 All our transactions were via our dedicated OneHeart gateway - connection profile of the blockchain which I developed.
-Most important of all, all transactions (aka donations made) were added up instantaneously and recorded on the blockchain.
+Most important of all, all transactions (aka donations made) in the Smart Contract were added up instantaneously and recorded on the blockchain.

 --------------------------------------

-## What's Next for Me
+# What's Next for Me

 The journey never stops.
 There are more to dive in. (a) Development Smart Contract in other programming languages and with more complexity, (b) create cloud native (client) applications to interface with the blockchain, and (c) research deeper into cybersecurity fences.

+<b>Above ALL, and Always<b>

+_`tkokhing`_
 --------------------------------------